GridTools/gt4py/CONTRIBUTING.md

 ## Tools

-As mentioned above, we use several tools to help us writing high-quality code.
-New tools could be added in the future, specially if they do not add a large overhead to our workflow and we think they bring extra benefits to keep our codebase in shape.
+As mentioned above, we use several tools that help us write high-quality code.
+New tools could be added in the future, especially if they do not add a large overhead to our workflow and we think they bring extra benefits to keep our codebase in shape.
 The most important ones we currently rely on are:

    - [Black][black] for autoformatting source code.
    - [isort][isort] for autoformatting import statements.